argo/argo/README.md

-# argo
+# Argo

-Argo is an extensible, asynchronous API proxy and server.
+An extensible, asynchronous HTTP reverse proxy and origin server.

-argo offers:
+Argo is:

+* An API-focused HTTP server.
+* A reverse proxy to manage and modify HTTP requests and responses.
-* Asynchronous request and response pipelines.
+* Modular using handlers for request and response pipelines.
-* Reverse proxy to backend servers.
-* Extensible package system.
+* Extensible using a package system.

+Argo as an API server:

+* Route requests to handlers.
+* Separate resources into modules.

+Argo as an API reverse proxy:

+* Route requests to backend servers.
+* Transform HTTP messages on the fly.
+* Add OAuth 2.0 support to an existing API.
+* Create a RESTful API façade over legacy systems.

+On the Roadmap:

+* HTTP Caching Support
+* Collapsed Forwarding
+* Parameterized Routing
+* Rate Limiting

 ## Example

-Adding Cross-Origin Resource Sharing to an API You Don't Control
+Adding Cross-Origin Resource Sharing

 ```javascript
 var argo = require('argo-server');